 Each AP affiliated with an AP MLD shall schedule for transmission buffered group addressed frames immediately after every DTIM beacon except that a TWT scheduling AP affiliated with that AP MLD shall schedule for transmission the buffered group addressed frames during the broadcast TWT SPs located within the beacon interval during which the DTIM Beacon frame is transmitted (see 26.8.3.2 (Rules for TWT scheduling AP)).

+An AP MLD shall not buffer group addressed data frames on the links where there is no non-MLD non-AP STA associated or no non-MLD non-AP STAs operating in the PS mode, and no associated non-AP MLDs expect to receive the group addressed data frames.
+Otherwise, the AP MLD shall buffer group addressed data frames on the link where there is at least one non-MLD non-AP STA operating in the PS mode or/and at least one non-AP MLD that is in a PS mode expects to receive the group addressed data frames following the rule defined in (11.2.3.6 AP operation) .

 Each AP affiliated with an AP MLD shall schedule: